Stup4400OFF/BestOpenSourceSoftware/README.md

     - [AgenticSeek](https://github.com/Fosowl/agenticSeek): Fully Local Manus AI.
 No APIs, No $200 monthly bills.
 Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of eletricity.
 Official updates only via twitter @Martin993886460 (Beware of fake accounts)
     - [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT): AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
     - [BrowserUse](https://github.com/browser-use/browser-use): Make websites more accessible for AI agents.
 Automate tasks online with ease.
+    - [C/UA](https://github.com/trycua/cua): Cua is a docker for Computer-Use AI agents

 ## Sources:
 [Definitive Opensource](https://github.com/mustbeperfect/definitive-opensource)